johannfaouzi/pyts/doc/user_guide.rst

 into a matrix where each value corresponds to the distance between two trajectories (a trajectory is a sub time series, i.e. a subsequence of back-to-back values of a time series).
 The matrix can be binarized using a threshold.
-It is implemented as :class:`pyts.image.RecurrencePlots`.
+It is implemented as :class:`pyts.image.RecurrencePlot`.

 The second algorithm implemented is **Gramian Angular Field (GAF)**.
 First a time series is represented as polar coordinates.
 Then the time series can be transformed into a **Gramian Angular Summation Field (GASF)** when the cosine of the sum of the angular coordinates is computed or a **Gramian Angular Difference Field (GADF)** when the sine of the difference of the angular coordinates is computed.
-It is implemented as :class:`pyts.image.GASF` and :class:`pyts.image.GADF`.
+It is implemented as :class:`pyts.image.GramianAngularField`

 The third algorithm implemented is **Markov Transition Field (MTF)**.
 The outline of the algorithm is to first quantize a time series using SAX, then to compute the Markov transition matrix (the quantized time series is seen as a Markov chain) and finally to compute the Markov transition field from the transition matrix.
-It is implemented as :class:`pyts.image.MTF`.
+It is implemented as :class:`pyts.image.MarkovTransitionField`.

 References
 ^^^^^^^^^^

-- J.-P. Eckmann, S. Oliffson Kamphorst and D. Ruelle.
+- Jean-Pierre Eckmann, Sylvie Oliffson Kamphorst and David Ruelle.
   Recurrence Plots of Dynamical Systems. *Europhysics Letters*, 1987.

+- Nima Hatami, Yann Gavet and Johan Debayle.
+Classification of Time-Series Images Using Deep Convolutional Neural Networks. *arXiv:1710.00886 [cs]*, 2017.

 - Zhiguang Wang and Tim Oates.
 Imaging time-series to improve classification and imputation.
   *Proceedings of the 24th International Conference on Artificial Intelligence*, 2015.